fygar256/general-assembler-axx/README.md

 (2) LD A,d
 ```

-Pattern files are evaluated from top to bottom, so the one placed first takes precedence.
+Pattern files are evaluated from top to bottom, so the first one takes precedence.

-In this case, if (1) and (2) are reversed, ld a,(hl) in the assembly line will put (hl) in the value of d, so place LD A,(HL) in the pattern file before LD A,d.
+In this case, if (1) and (2) are reversed, ld a,(hl) in the assembly line will result in (hl) being entered as the value of d, so place LD A,(HL) in the pattern file before LD A,d.
 Place special patterns first and general patterns after.

 ・label